Vasily Flug: Far East service

 On February 16, 1896, Flug became a staff officer at the headquarters of the 2nd East Siberian Rifle Brigade, stationed in the Russian Far East.
 He participated in the Russian invasion of Manchuria during the Boxer Rebellion in 1900 and 1901.
 On July 22, 1900, he became head of the military staff department of the Kwantung Oblast.
 For his actions during the capture of Lutai on September 9, 1900, Flug was awarded the Gold Sword for Bravery on March 15, 1901.
 On January 22, 1902, he became chief of staff of the Kwangtung Oblast, and was promoted to major general on August 27, 1903, for distinguishing himself.

-From 29 January 1904, Flug was the quartermaster of the field headquarters of the governor in the Far East.
+From 29 January 1904, Flug was quartermaster of the field headquarters of the governor in the Far East.

 He participated in the Russo-Japanese War.
 From 14 January 1905, Flug was the general quartermaster of the headquarters of the 2nd Manchurian Army.
-From 21 September 1905, he is the military governor of the Maritime Region and Ataman of the Ussuri Cossacks.
+From 21 September 1905, he was the military governor of the Maritime Region and Ataman of the Ussuri Cossacks.

-A Lieutenant General in 1908, he became on 19 November 1909, the commander of the 37th infantry Division and on 30 July 1912, of the 2nd Guards Infantry Division.
+A Lieutenant General in 1908, he became on 19 November 1909, the commander of the 37th Infantry Division and on 30 July 1912, of the 2nd Guards Infantry Division.
 From 12 January 1913, Flug was an assistant to the General Governor of Turkestan and commander of the Army of the Turkestan Military District.